 Student Achievement:Summarize the student achievement trends and patterns observed by the team while completing this section of the report.
-What are the important trends and patterns that will support the identification of student, teacher, and leader needs?
+What are the important trends and patterns that will We noticed that there is a continuing trend for disparity amongst racial subgroups and special education students.

+support the identification of student,

+teacher, and leader needs?